~ Single Origin~ Ceremonial Grade Cacao ~ Origin: SPRINGS (Only)

 • Meditation dose 30 grams

-• Ceremonial dose 45 grams
+• Ceremonial dose of 45 grams

 Drinking a cup of ceremonial Cacao (preferably 30g) before meditating can help you settle into the practice deeper.

-Another great pairing for Cacao is journaling.
+Another excellent pairing for Cacao is journaling.
 Taking time to journal in the morning while writing out your thoughts and feelings allows you to make more space for new sensations to arrive.
 Adding Cacao to a movement ritual is a great way to promote health.
 The movement can range from walking, stretching, swimming, yoga, dance, and more.

-When preparing to drink ceremonial Cacao, the first step is to set up your space.
+When preparing to drink a ceremonial Cacao, the first step is to set up your space.
 Cleanse the air by lighting incense or smudging your area.
 Making your space clear, cosy, and inviting is just as important as the process of making the Cacao.

 An electric hand frother is great for single servings, while blenders are great when sharing Cacao with friends or family.